lchamb/scss-guide/README.md

 General syntax
 ---
+- Avoid styling ids
 - Don’t use units for zero values e.g. use `margin: 0;` instead of `margin: 0px;`.
 - Use lowercase letters for hex colors and use three digit codes if possible e.g. `#fff` instead of `#FFFFFF`.
 - Use spaces after `:` in property declarations.
 - Use `//` for comment blocks instead of `/* */`.
 - Avoid use of `!important` whenever possible.
 - Don’t use `div` as a selector.
-- Use `font-weight: 700` if you are loading webfonts with specific weights, otherwise use `font-weight: bold`.
+- Use specific weights such as `font-weight: 700` if you are loading webfonts with specific weights, otherwise use general declarations such as `font-weight: normal` and `font-weight: bold`.

 ```scss
 // bad